October 19: Today in Royal History

 October 19, 1216 – Death of King John of England at Newark Castle in Newark, England; buried at Worcester Cathedral in Worcester, England

 In 1199, John succeeded his childless brother King Richard I as King of England.
 During his reign, John lost the French territories of Normandy, Maine, Touraine, Anjou, and Poitou, all ancestral territories of his Norman or Angevin ancestors.
 While John was trying to save his French territories, his discontented English barons led by Stephen Langton, Archbishop of Canterbury, were protesting John’s continued misgovernment of England.
-The result of this discontent was the best-known event of John’s reign, the Magna Carta, the “great charter” of English liberties.
+This discontent resulted in the best-known event of John’s reign, the Magna Carta, the “great charter” of English liberties.
 Among the liberties were the protection of church rights, protection for the barons from illegal imprisonment, access to swift justice, and limitations on feudal payments to the Crown.
-In the midst of the First Barons’ War, John was traveling through East Anglia, from Spalding in Lincolnshire to Bishop’s Lynn, in Norfolk, became ill with dysentery, and decided to turn back, taking the longer road route.
+Amid the First Barons’ War, John was traveling through East Anglia, from Spalding in Lincolnshire to Bishop’s Lynn, in Norfolk, became ill with dysentery, and decided to turn back, taking the longer road route.
 John managed to ride to Swineshead Abbey where he spent the night.
 The next day, he was taken by a litter to Newark Castle where he died at the age of 49.

 Unofficial Royalty: King John of England